0xrusowsky/etheasy/README.md

 # devm-toolkit

-`devm-toolkit` is a Rust-powered 🦀, comprehensive and easy-to-use toolkit designed to support developers working within the Ethereum Virtual Machine (EVM) ecosystem.
-Its lightweight, and flexible design combined with its speed, simplifies and accelerates the development process by providing an extensive range of common operations for EVM-related development.
+`devm-toolkit` is a Rust-powered 🦀, comprehensive, and easy-to-use toolkit designed to support Ethereum developers.
+Its lightweight and flexible design, combined with its speed, simplifies and accelerates the development process by providing an extensive range of common operations for EVM-related development.

-`devm-toolkit` is built with the following stack:
+The project is built with the following stack:
 - **Rust:** Blazzingly fast programming languange.
 - **Pest:** General purpose parser, for Rust.
 - **Alloy:** Library with core types for Rust-Ethereum.